SB 326 & SB 721 Compliance Experts

 SB 326

-SB 326 is the recurring inspection law generally associated with condominium projects and HOA-governed multifamily communities.
+The recurring inspection law generally associated with condominium projects and HOA-governed multifamily communities.

 • Applies to: Condominium projects and HOAs with three or more attached multifamily dwelling units.